 - In most of the humanities and social sciences, you may choose from a number of paths by which to progress from elementary to advanced study.
-These majors usually require several introductory courses that you can take in either freshman or sophomore year and in a variety of sequences.
+These majors usually require several introductory courses that you may take in either your first or sophomore year and in a variety of sequences.

-- In some other fields of study, such as the natural sciences, engineering, and foreign languages and literatures, you need to follow a sequence of courses from freshman year to senior year.
+- In some other fields of study, such as the biological and physical sciences, engineering, and foreign languages and literatures, you need to follow a sequence of courses from your first year to senior year.
 Introductory courses are prerequisites for intermediate courses, and so on.
-Students who are thinking about a major in one of these disciplines should lay the groundwork in freshman year.
+Students who are thinking about a major in one of these disciplines should lay the groundwork in their first year.
 It may be difficult to begin a major in these subjects in the sophomore year unless you undertake study during the summer.

-- To attain the maximum range and freedom of options for the upperclass years, you should think about probable choices of a major before arriving at college.
-If you are considering a major in a science, your work during freshman year should lay the foundations for it.
-Normally this means taking one or more courses in mathematics along with courses in the natural sciences.
-Students in the biological sciences should plan to complete the general chemistry requirement or begin organic chemistry during freshman year and, if appropriate, begin course work in biology.
-Students in the physical sciences and in engineering should pursue course work in mathematics, physics, or both.
+- To attain the maximum range and freedom of options for the upper-level years, you should think about probable major areas before arriving at college.
+If you are considering a major in a STEM (science, technology, engineering, or mathematics) field, your work during the first year should lay the foundations for it.
+Normally, this means taking one or more courses in mathematics along with courses in the natural sciences.
+Students in the biological sciences should plan to complete the general chemistry requirement or begin organic chemistry during their first year and, if appropriate, begin course work in biology.
+Students in the physical sciences and in engineering should pursue course work in mathematics or physics, or both.

-- Many of the courses open to freshmen will build on work begun in secondary school.
-You will probably want to choose some courses in areas in which you already have some interest and experience, but for the sake of intellectual stimulation and to avoid being unduly limited in your range of future choices, you should also elect some courses in fields that are new to you.
+- Many of the courses open to first-year students will build on work begun in secondary school.
+You will probably want to choose some courses in areas in which you already have an interest and experience, but for the sake of intellectual stimulation and should also elect some courses in fields that are new to you.

 - Relax.
-Many students are overly anxious about selecting a major as soon as possible, or about picking the "right" major for their future goals.
-In reality, many students change their mind multiple times before selecting their eventual major.
+Many students are overly anxious about selecting a major as soon as possible, or about picking the “right” major for their future goals.
+In reality, many students change their minds multiple times before making a final selection.
 Moreover, as many career advisers will tell you, the selection of a college major—especially in the liberal arts tradition—rarely has a direct correlation to career choice.
 It is far more important to pursue a field of study that interests you and helps you to develop lifelong skills of analysis, critical thinking, communication, and independent research.
 These are the skills that employers and graduate schools seek, and evidence of success in a chosen field of study is often more important than the selection of a particular major.